Steinheilig/DeepRL_Udacity/policy_based/Report.md

 - update how many epochs = 20 , UPDATE_MANY_EPOCHS  (only for 3rd approach)

 ## Learning Algorithm - PPO
-I use the Proximal Policy Optimization ([PPO](https://www.geeksforgeeks.org/a-brief-introduction-to-proximal-policy-optimization/) in continous action space to try to solve the assignment.
+I use the Proximal Policy Optimization ([PPO](https://www.geeksforgeeks.org/a-brief-introduction-to-proximal-policy-optimization/)) in continous action space to try to solve the assignment.
+PPO is a policy function approximation (trying to approximate an optimal policy for any given state) and more specifically a policy gradient method, where trajectories \tau=(s0,a0,s1,a1,..sH,aH,sH+1) and rewards R(\tau)=r1+r2,..+rH+rH+1 for steps 0 to H (horizont)+1 are sampled with the goal to maximize the expected return U(\Theta).
+Here, \Theta are the weights of a deep neural network and U(\Theta)=\sum_\tauP(\tau;\Theta)R(\tau), i.e. the exected return is the sum over all trajectories of the probability that this trajectory is chosen given policy function approximation defined by \Theta and the reward R given the trajectory \tau.
+To reduce noise in the gradient estimate N trajectories (in this case 20 agents in parallel with the same policy approximation network) are sampled in parallel and the reward is normalized using mean and std of the rewards.
+To solve the credit assignment problem, for step t only R_t^future, the future rewards (ignoring the past rewards) are used for the policy gradient.

 **ADD PPO explanation** <br>